 11. What keeps you satisfied in a job?
 Have you ever felt that there was a lack of culture fit within a company that affected your performance as a marketer?

 You want to be able to show that you’re able to work with others effectively, even when things get tough.
-Marketing recruitment agencies place a heavy focus on finding employees that are a good cultural fit within the company.
+Marketing recruitment agencies place a heavy focus on finding marketing executives that are a good cultural fit within the company.
 At the end of the day, the work has to get done and businesses still have customers to satisfy – the last thing they want is someone that isn’t able to navigate through team conflict and collaborate with others during times of difficulty.

 You might like The Best Time to Update and Optimize Your Marketing Resume